Why do deep convolutional networks generalize so poorly to small image transformations?: Introduction

 \section{Introduction}

 Deep convolutional neural networks (CNNs) have revolutionized computer vision.
-Perhaps the most dramatic success is in the area of object recognition, where performance is now described as "superhuman" \citep{he2015delving}.
+Perhaps the most dramatic success is in the area of object recognition, where performance is now described as ``superhuman" \citep{he2015delving}.
 A key to the success of any machine learning method is the {\em inductive bias} of the method, and clearly the choice of architecture in a neural network significantly affects the inductive bias.
 In particular, the choice of convolution and pooling in CNNs is motivated by the desire to endow the networks with invariance to irrelevant cues such as image translations, scalings, and other small deformations \citep{fukushima1982neocognitron,zeiler2014visualizing}.
-This motivation was made explicit in the 1980s by Fukushima in describing the "neocognitron" architecture, which served as inspiration for modern CNNs \citep{lecun1989backpropagation}.
-Fukushima pointed out that the fact that all layers in the neocognitron are convolutional means that the response in the final layer "is not affected by the shift in position of the stimulus pattern at all.
+This motivation was made explicit in the 1980s by Fukushima in describing the ``neocognitron" architecture, which served as inspiration for modern CNNs \citep{lecun1989backpropagation}.
+Fukushima pointed out that the fact that all layers in the neocognitron are convolutional means that the response in the final layer ``is not affected by the shift in position of the stimulus pattern at all.
 Neither is it affected by a slight change of the shape or the size of the stimulus pattern.".

-Despite the excellent performance of CNNs on object recognition, the vulnerability to adversarial attacks suggests that superficial changes can result in highly non-human shifts in prediction (e.g. \citep {bhagoji2017exploring,su2017one}.
-In addition, filtering the image in the Fourier domain (in a way that does not change human prediction) also results in a substantial drop in prediction accuracy \citep{jo2017measuring}.
-These and other results \citep{rodner2016fine} indicate that CNNs are not invariant to cues that are irrelevant to the object identity.
+Fukushima also demonstrated experimentally that the neocognitron's output is unchanged when characters are translated, rescaled or slightly deformed, even if the characters were not seen during training.